Home Compare ASML.AS vs GRMN

 ASML Holding N.V. vs Garmin: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Garmin carrying a narrow edge on growth.
+Garmin holds the cleaner structural position, with the lead spread across valuation and profitability.
 ASML still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity